Twin Cities in line for 4 to 7 inches of snow

-Winter is expected to roar back into Minnesota on Tuesday with a storm that will bring heavy snow to the Twin Cities and parts of south central Minnesota and western Wisconsin.
+Winter was expected to roar back into the region Tuesday, with a storm that will bring heavy snow to the Twin Cities and parts of south-central Minnesota and western Wisconsin.

-A Winter Storm Warning has been issued from an area stretching from Mankato to the Twin Cities to north of Hayward, Wis. where 4 to 7 inches of snow is expected to pile up from Tuesday afternoon through early evening, though snow could linger into Wednesday, the National Weather Service said.
+A winter storm warning was issued for an area stretching from Mankato to the Twin Cities and north of Hayward, Wis., where 4 to 7 inches of snow is expected to pile up from Tuesday afternoon through early evening, though snow could linger into Wednesday, the National Weather Service said.

 "Isolated higher snow totals are possible" in the warning area, the weather service said.

-In far southern Minnesota, an ice storm warning is in effect until 6 p.m.
-Tuesday for Steele, Faribault and Freeborn counties where up to a quarter inch of ice could coat trees, power lines and streets.
+In southern Minnesota, an ice storm warning was in effect until 6 p.m.
+Tuesday for Steele, Faribault and Freeborn counties, where up to a quarter-inch of ice could coat trees, power lines and streets.

-“Plan on slippery road conditions,” the weather service said.
-“Travel could become hazardous on I-90 and I-35.”
+"Plan on slippery road conditions," the weather service said, predicting hazardous travel on Interstates 90 and 35.

-The abrupt return to winter will halt a streak of well-above normal temperatures, which included a high of 66 degrees on Monday and a month that has produced five days of temperatures that reached 72 degrees or warmer.
+The abrupt return to winter halts a streak of well-above normal temperatures, which included a high of 66 degrees on Monday and a month that has produced five days with temperatures reaching 72 degrees and up.

-Tuesday’s storm arrives as the weather service marks Winter Hazard Awareness Week to promote safety and encourage people to prepare for the effects of snow, cold and ice at home, on the roads and when they are outside.
+Tuesday's storm arrives as the National Weather Service marks Winter Hazard Awareness Week to promote safety and encourage people to prepare for snow, cold and ice at home, on the roads and whenever outside.

 "Unfortunately, many people each year suffer needlessly because they are unaware of the potential dangers of the winter season," the weather service said.